Aavild/NewTerminal/README.md

 `[totalCost]` is an example where the game replaces a part of the text with a value.

-`\n\n` at the end of the text is to place the cursor at a new line.
+The `\n\n` at the end of the text is to place the cursor at a new line.
 These are nice to have but not required.

 Some letters need to be escaped by putting a `\ ` before them such as `\'`.